drnikki/drnikki.github.com/source/_posts/2013-03-12-recruiting-engineers-with-your-developer-blog.markdown

 ### WHAT'S IN IT FOR ME?!

-You will benfefit because doing this you will:
+You will benefit because doing this you will:

 - think critically about your work
 - raise your public profile